St. Patrick's Day

 How do I get a death certificate in Indiana?

 You may need to obtain copies of a death certificate for a number of reasons.
-You might simply want a copy for your personal records or, if you are in charge of wrapping up the deceased person's affairs, you may require multiple, official copies to carry out your job.
-You will need to submit a certified copy of the death certificate each time you claim property or benefits that belonged to the deceased person, including life insurance proceeds, Social Security benefits, payable on death accounts, veterans benefits, and many others.
+You might simply want a copy for your personal records or, if you're in charge of wrapping up the deceased person's affairs, you may require multiple, official copies to carry out your job.
+For example, you'll need to submit a certified copy of the death certificate each time you claim property or benefits that belonged to the deceased person, including life insurance proceeds, Social Security benefits, payable on death accounts, veterans benefits, and many others.

 The easiest way to get copies of a death certificate is to ask the person or organization that files the certificate to order them for you at the time of the death.
-If you are the executor of the estate, you should ask for at least ten certified copies.
+If you're the executor of the estate, you should ask for at least 10 certified copies.

-If you need to order copies of a death certificate after the time of death has passed, contact the health department in the county where the death occurred or go to the website of the Indiana Department of Health.
-From the DOH website, you can download a mail-in order form or find a link to order death certificates online.
+If you need to order copies of a death certificate after the time of death has passed, contact your local health department (in the county where the death occurred), or visit the Indiana Department of Health, where you can order death certificates online or download a mail-in order form.

-You must provide a photocopy of acceptable identification -- such as the front and back of a government issued photo ID -- at the time you order the certificate.
+You must provide a photocopy of acceptable identification—such as the front and back of a government issued photo ID—at the time you order the certificate.
 The first certified copy of an Indiana death certificate costs $8; additional copies cost $4 each.
+Online orders incur extra processing fees.

 Who can order a death certificate in Indiana?